CitizensFoundation/policy-synth/webApps/policy-synth/docs/src/ltp/ltp-manage-crt.md

 <ltp-manage-crt></ltp-manage-crt>
 ```

-Note: The above example is a simple usage scenario.
-The actual use of `LtpManageCrt` involves interaction with various methods and properties to manage the CRT effectively.
+Note: The above documentation is a high-level overview of the `LtpManageCrt` class.
+The actual implementation includes additional methods, event listeners, and internal logic to handle the complex interactions within the CRT management process.